Identity Architecture¶

 };

-satisfying external identity would be composed from the validators selected for epoch Y
+satisfying external identity would be composed from the validators selected for epoch Y, and the

 Note that multiple identity names can refer to the same external identity, and in principle, multiple external identities could have the same identity name.
 Usually, multiple external identities only have the same identity name when there is Byzantine behaviour, but that is not explicitly part of the identity abstractions at this layer.